Of course, the code I wrote to exercise the code I wrote had bugs, but usually I wouldn't make offsetting errors.

 Congratz, you've independently invented integration tests.

-EDIT: But Acktshally `the code I wrote to exercise the code I wrote` is a description of "Unit Testing", not integration testing as you falsely claimed.
+EDIT: But Acktshally `the code I wrote to exercise the code I wrote` is a description of "Unit Testing", not integration testing.

 Is the party responsible for the bug bigger than you?
 If yes, it's your problem.
 If no, it's their problem.